MetOffice/CMEW/doc/source/user_guide/workflow.rst

 An overview of the workflow
 ---------------------------

-The |CAW| performs the following steps:
+The |CMEW| performs the following steps:

 ``install_env_file``
   :Description: